Gordon Sprigg: Early life

-Sprigg was born in Ipswich, England, into a strongly Puritan family.
-His father was a pastor and his strictly conservative up-bringing had a lifelong effect on Sprigg's values (until the end of his life, one of Sprigg's proudest claims was that his ancestor had been one of Oliver Cromwell's chaplains).
+Sprigg was born in Ipswich, England, on 27 April 1830, the second son of the Reverend James Sprigg, a Baptist minister, and his wife, Maria Gardiner.
+His devout and strictly conservative upbringing had a lifelong effect on his values; until the end of his life, one of Sprigg's proudest claims was that his ancestor had been one of Oliver Cromwell's chaplains.

 He was educated at Ipswich School, as well as a series of other private schools.
 He started his career in a shipbuilder's office, and then switched jobs to become a short-hand writer and reporter.
 However, his fragile health caused him to emigrate to the Cape Colony in 1858 to recuperate, and here he decided to settle.
-He managed to acquire a free farm in what was known at the time as British Kaffraria (near what is today East London), and began to get involved in local politics.
+He managed to acquire a farm named 'Sunnyside' in what was known at the time as British Kaffraria (near what is today East London), and began to get involved in local politics.

 His newly acquired property lay near the Cape's frontier, and was therefore surrounded by a large population of non-Christian Xhosa people – whom Sprigg regarded with considerable suspicion.
 This led him to become very concerned about issues of frontier security, and he regularly prioritised such issues in his political career.